 About the author

 Rahel Neirene is a Contributing Writer for Everyday Feminism.
 She’s a Black Queer Femme from the South focused on forming and studying connection and the actions and art that can be created around it.
-She is passionate about Black women and other women of color sharing their stories of self-evolution, empowering women to embark on journeys of radical self exploration and reflection.
+She is passionate about Black women and other women of color sharing their stories of self-evolution, empowering women to embark on journeys of radical self-exploration and reflection.
 She believes that forms of self-love and self-care are acts of social justice.
-When Rahel isn’t talking with her loves (friends) and community about the importance of love and connection, she is building intimacy with her people through food, creation of music and other art forms, and laughter.
+When Rahel isn’t talking with her loves (friends) and community about the importance of love and connection, she is building intimacy with her people through food, the creation of music and other art forms, and laughter.
 Read her articles here.